IBM/sms-analysis-with-wks/README.md

 curl -u "username":"password" "https://gateway.watsonplatform.net/natural-language-understanding/api/v1/analyze?version=2017-02-27&text=DUNKI%20DONUTS%20is%20now%20open%20at%20Girgaum%20Chowpatty.%20Walk-in%20and%20enjoy%20the%20Valentaine%20SPL%20offer%20on%20your%20favorite%20Donuts.%20Buy%203%20%26%20Get%203%20FREE.%20Valid%20till%2015%20Feb%202017.%20T%26C&features=entities"

+Output:{ "language": "en", "entities": [ { "type": "Company", "text": "DUNKI DONUTS", "relevance": 0.976076, "count": 1 }, { "type": "GeographicFeature", "text": "Girgaum Chowpatty", "relevance": 0.65276, "count": 1 } ] }
+The api is able to capture company(merchant) and location which are generic entities.
+It fails to extract the offer details as per our expectation.

 NLU with WKS model

 curl -u "username":"password" "https://gateway.watsonplatform.net/natural-language-understanding/api/v1/analyze?version=2017-02-27&text=DUNKI%20DONUTS%20is%20now%20open%20at%20Girgaum%20Chowpatty.%20Walk-in%20and%20enjoy%20the%20Valentaine%20SPL%20offer%20on%20your%20favorite%20Donuts.%20Buy%203%20%26%20Get%203%20FREE.%20Valid%20till%2015%20Feb%202017.%20T%26C&features=entities&entities.model=10:2845cc50-8099-4cc6-89a1-95593e460cf0"

+Output:{ "language": "en", "entities": [ { "type": "Merchant", "text": "DUNKI DONUTS", "count": 1 }, { "type": "Location", "text": "Girgaum", "count": 1 }, { "type": "Offer", "text": "Get 3 FREE", "count": 1 }, { "type": "Offer_Period", "text": "Valid till 15 Feb 2017", "count": 1 }, { "type": "Term_and_Conditions", "text": "T&C", "count": 1 } ] }

+## If we look the entities extracted in the form of json, we got the domain specific entities like offer, offer period, merchant.
+The model I used is trained and evaluated based on few sample sms.

-Replace username/password highlighted with your NLU service credentials.
-The entities.model is the wks machine learning model id.
+Once you build wks model and NLU api service you can replace username/password highlighted with your NLU service credentials.
+Replace wks model id(entities.model) with your wks model id.
 The sms text has to be URL encoded as it is passed as url query string in Curl command.

 # Get your hands on with the NLU api and WKS tool
 You can register at https://console.bluemix.net to access NLU.